 Minimum Focus Distance: 1.1′ – Leica M – 2.3′

 Filter Threads: 49mm

-Over the last year I’ve tested a lot of cheap Chinese lenses and some nice Korean lenses and would say, for mirrorless shooters, there is nothing like these Handevision lenses.
+Over the last year I’ve tested a lot of cheap Chinese lenses and some nice Korean lenses and would say, for mirrorless shooters, there is nothing like these Kipon lenses.
 They’ll not match the speed and output of the APS-C Rokinon lenses but they are much smaller and lighter.
-Compared to the 7Artisans 35mm f2 full frame lens, there really isn’t any comparison, Handevision smokes the 7Artisans lenses.
+Compared to the 7Artisans 35mm f2 full-frame lens, there really isn’t any comparison, Kipon smokes the 7Artisans lenses.

-The Handevision 35mm f2.4 is all around sharp, has really lovely contrast and color and a very clean image, something I can’t say about the Sony Zeiss 35mm f2.8 or even many of the other Chinese brand lenses.
+The Kipon 35mm f2.4 is all-around sharp, has really lovely contrast and color, and a very clean image, something I can’t say about the Sony Zeiss 35mm f2.8 or even many of the other Chinese brand lenses.

 When you get down to the samples, just notice how clean the images look.
 They really are flawless, but also, the images aren’t to clinical.
 They have a nice crisp color and they’ll even flare a little when hit by the sun.
 Bokeh is also very nice even though an f2.4 isn’t really a bokeh lens.